Bo'ness railway station

 Bo'ness railway station is a heritage railway station in Bo'ness, Falkirk, Scotland.
-This station is not the original Bo'ness railway station, which was located roughly a quarter mile west on Seaview Place.
-The site of the original station is now a car park.
+It is not the original Bo'ness railway station, which was located roughly a quarter mile west on Seaview Place, now the site of a car park.

-Facilities

-The station has a Booking Office, Station Buffet, a shop and a Visitor Information Point.
-There is also a large free car park, a bay platform, a footbridge and a trainshed which covers the platforms.
-This is the eastmost station of the Bo'ness & Kinneil Railway, which is operated by the members and volunteers of the Scottish Railway Preservation Society.
+The station has a booking office, buffet, shop, information desk, large free car park, bay platform, footbridge and trainshed which covers the platforms.
+This is the easternmost station of the Bo'ness & Kinneil Railway, operated by volunteer members of the Scottish Railway Preservation Society.

 The buildings in the station area were brought to Bo'ness in the 1980s, saving each of them from permanent demolition elsewhere.
 Of these, the trainshed is the most important historically.
 It was originally built at Edinburgh Haymarket station, and was the original Edinburgh terminus of the Edinburgh and Glasgow Railway, which opened in February 1842.
 At Haymarket, two similar trainshed bays stood side by side and abutted the two-storey station offices building which still stands today.
 Haymarket station remained a terminus only until 1846, when the railway was extended partly in tunnel and partly in cutting through Princes Street Gardens to Waverley station.
 The extension passed by the Haymarket trainshed on its southern side.
 When traffic through Haymarket increased after the opening of the Forth Bridge, the tracks into Waverley were quadrupled.
 To make space for these tracks, the southern bay of the original trainshed was demolished.
 The northern bay remained standing, latterly providing no more than car parking space, until plans for alterations to the station in the 1980s required its removal.
 As the building was listed, it was carefully removed for re-erection at Bo'ness.
 This work was managed by Sir Robert McAlpine & Sons.

 Cast iron columns and arched spans support the trainshed roof, which is slated on wooden sarking in the standard Scottish manner.
 The roof trusses are of wrought iron tension members and cast iron posts, and all the ironwork is detailed in a light classical style.
 At Bo'ness, as at Haymarket, there are no smoke ventilators, though smoke troughs have been added to reduce soiling from locomotive exhausts.